planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### MOTIVE

 An interesting character is fueled by a goal that drives their actions and keeps them going even when things seem hopeless.
-Motive forms part of the Mettle score, enables one to Rally (p.48) back into action when overwhelmed, and alerts them to the wiles of stealthy or manipulative foes.
-A strong motive may be unhealthy for a normal person, but adventurers often harbor overwhelming drives and passions.
+MOTIVE forms part of the Mettle score, enables one to Rally (p.48) back into action when overwhelmed, and alerts them to the wiles of stealthy or manipulative foes.
+A strong MOTIVE may be unhealthy for a normal person, but adventurers often harbor overwhelming drives and passions.
 The Descriptor may change during play, especially if fulfilled.

 **<u>Example Descriptors</u>:** *Avenge my master, bring justice to the oppressed, consume great quantities, escape from the oubliette, kill